leotrs/decu/README.md

 debug.

-The main goal of `decu` is to provide standardization and automation of these tasks, with end code that clearly separate experimental computation from bookkeeping and other auxiliary code.
+The main goal of `decu` is to provide standardization and automation of these tasks, with end code that clearly separates experimental computation from bookkeeping and other auxiliary code.